Step-by-step workflow guide

 Ready to run your first assessment?

-Create an account, set up your organization, and you can have a complete assessment with scored recommendations and a target architecture diagram in under an hour.
+Create an organization workspace through enterprise onboarding, and you can have a complete assessment with scored recommendations and a target architecture diagram in a single working session.